bobolle/The-G2-Project/server_and_client_Cassandra/README.md

 ### Client

 The client folder contains the React frontend.
+Relevant files are App.js in /client/src and server.js in /server.

 #### Available Scripts